• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-The Federal Government on Monday insisted that it had not raised the pump price of Premium Motor Spirit, popularly called petrol, above the regulated cost of N165/litre.
+The Federal Government on Monday insisted that it had not raised the pump price of Premium Motor Spirit, commonly referred to as petrol, above the regulated cost of N165/litre.

-It said oil marketers hiked the cost of the commodity, currently between N175/litre and N230/litre, depending on the location of purchase.
+It stated that oil marketers had hiked the cost of the commodity, currently between N175/litre and N230/litre, depending on the location of purchase.
 The government, however, could not explain why it was not enforcing the approved price.

-Oil marketers across the country recently raised the price of petrol above the approved N165/litre rate without any official government approval, although the cost of commodities was still being regulated.
+Oil marketers across the country recently raised the price of petrol above the approved N165/litre rate without obtaining any official government approval, despite the cost of commodities still being regulated.

 ADVERTISEMENT